nikolaoskalomiris/jpl_sun_eclipse_project/README.md

 **<ins>Abstract:</ins>**

-The concept of the project is to recreate the Total Solar Eclipse event of 29th of March 2006.
-Along with various places on Earth that day, Kastelorizo, a small island located in Greece, was on of the places inside the path of totality.
-According to NASA documentation the approximate center of totality was around `10:54:04am UTC`
+The concept of the project is to create a simulation of the Total Solar Eclipse event taking place at 29th of March 2006 as if it is being observed and recorded from Earth.
+Along with various places on Earth that day, Kastelorizo, which is a small island located in Greece, was one of the places inside the path of totality.
+According to NASA documentation the approximate center of totality was around `10:54:04am UTC.` We will gather all the necessary data of the path that each celestial body takes, and import each specific frame in After Effects with a JSX importer.
+Every other aspect of the bodies will be designed with `Red Giant Trapcode Particular` and `Red Giant Geo.` (Described below)

 **<ins>We will split the procedure in parts:</ins>**